jmyli562/flatiron-phase-2-project/README.md

 # Exercise Guru Hub

 My App is called Exercise Guru Hub and it pulls data from an API called Exercises (https://rapidapi.com/apininjas/api/exercises-by-api-ninjas) which is a database of roughly 1,300 exercises.
+Exercise Guru Hub makes use of the exercise information provided by the API to create a simple routine management system for exercise fanatics who may or may not have the time to create a routine for themselves.

 ## Table of Contents